dev-ai-lab/bank-docs/README.md

 - Packages: avoids name conflicts, eases access control, locate classes easier.
   - java.lang is loaded internally and doesn't need import
 - `sout(2 + 3 + "java")` vs `sout("java" + 2 + 3)` vs `sout("java" + 2 * 3)`
+- `Runtime Class`:
+  - Java Runtime class is used to interact with a java runtime environment
+  - Java Runtime class provides methods to execute a process, invoke GC, get total and free memory, etc.
+  - There is only one instance of `java.lang.Runtime` class is available for one java application.
+  - The `Runtime.getRuntime() method returns the singleton instance of Runtime class.
+  - To invoke external process in java: `Runtime.getRuntime().exec("notepad");//will open a new notepad

 ## Object Oriented
 - Modularity and re-usability
 - Based on objects having data and methods